 Subaru Rear/Side Vehicle Detection (SRVD)

-The SRVD system uses sensors to detect other vehicles and has three distinct functions designed to promote higher levels of safety.
-Using LED indicators located inside the mirror surround, Blind Spot Detection identifies vehicles approaching from behind the C-pillars and in other blind spots.
-Lane Change Assist detects fast-approaching vehicles when you’re about to change lanes.
-Lastly, while reversing out of a driveway or parking space, Rear Cross Traffic Alert signals when vehicles or pedestrians are approaching from either side of your vehicle.
+Available on the Touring trim level and above, SRVD utilizes sensors to detect other vehicles and obstacles nearby.
+Marked by LED indicators mounted on the side mirror surround, the system has three distinct functions engineered for higher levels of safety.
+Blind Spot Detection identifies vehicles approaching from behind the C-pillars and in other blind spots.
+Lane Change Assist detects fast-approaching vehicles approaching from behind and in adjacent lanes.
+Lastly, when backing up, Rear Cross Traffic Alert signals if vehicles or pedestrians are approaching from either side of the vehicle.

-Being able to see behind is not only a great convenience, it’s a great safety feature.
-This standard rearview camera captures a crystal-clear image of what’s behind your vehicle and projects it, along with dynamic guide lines, onto the centre console screen.
-For an even more natural, distortion-free view, the lens is protected by a hydrophilic coating and the camera is located close to the centre of the vehicle to provide the best possible viewing angle.
+The standard rearview camera captures a crystal-clear image of what’s behind the vehicle and projects that image onto the centre console screen.
+For an even more natural and distortion-free image, the lens is protected by a hydrophilic coating and the camera is located close to the centre of the vehicle to provide the best possible viewing angle.
+Dynamic guide lines also appear on the screen to help the driver when backing up.

 Steering Responsive Headlights